The Witcher 3: Wild Hunt: Development

 The Witcher 3: Wild Hunt was created with the REDengine 3, CD Projekt Red's proprietary game engine designed for nonlinear role-playing video games set in open world environments, aided by the PlayStation 4 and Xbox One consoles and prepared for use in October 2014.
 The first play-through indicated to the developers that the open world, despite its content and generation around the quests, seemed empty.
 As a solution, they added points of interest.
 The game had 5,000 bugs that December, which (with a launch date of February 2015) necessitated its postponement.
 Like the previous two Witcher games, players are given a complex story with multiple choices and consequences.
 Unlike other game engines, REDengine 3 permits a complex storyline without sacrificing virtual world design.
 The user interface was made more intuitive with grid-based solutions.
-The camera system was improved to use long shots for battles with multiple enemies and close-ups for more-intimate confrontations.
+The camera system was improved to use long shots for battles with multiple enemies and close-ups for more intimate confrontations.
 More animations were used for combat sequences than in The Witcher 2, with each lasting less than one second for quick succession.
 Game director Konrad Tomaszkiewicz and senior game designer Damien Monnier cited Dark Souls and Demon's Souls as influences on Wild Hunt's combat system, and level designer Miles Tost and senior environment artist Jonas Mattsson cited The Legend of Zelda series and Red Dead Redemption as influencing the game's level designs and environments.
+The developers also cited the Gothic series as a big influence.
+CD Project had localized and published Gothic (released in Poland in 2002) and Gothic II (in 2003) in Poland.
+Both games as well as Gothic 3 (released in 2006) became very popular in Poland and therefore a success for CD Project as a regional publisher of said games.

 Months before its release date, the game's economy, crafting, and inventory systems were incomplete and apparently unable to meet the deadline.
 Senior gameplay designer Matthew Steinke thought of a remedy and drew up a system context diagram.
 To allocate prices, Steinke wrote a formula based on rate of damage, defence, or healing.
 Polynomial least squares were used to determine its efficacy, and it was found to eliminate bugs from the system and reduce loading times.
 Each character was given a unique personality to contrast the fetch-quest system typically used in video games.
 It was decided early that the writing would be witty, with metaphors and implied meanings.
-The dialogue was limited to 15 lines, with occasional exceptions, to retain content originality.
+Early in development, dialogue for each side quest was limited to 15 lines, with writers often having to attest to the quality and necessity of the dialogue to be allowed an extension beyond that limit.
 Player options were written as morally ambiguous, reflecting real life and Andrzej Sapkowski's original Witcher series.
 Alcoholism, abuse and sexuality, depicted as normal parts of the medieval world, were incorporated into the story for authenticity.
 Areas of the open world were based on Poland, Amsterdam, and Scandinavia.
 Objects were modelled by hand.